be-ess/be-ess.github.io/_posts/2025-10-05-gordon-reserve.md

 never heard of him previously but I know very little of poetry or of Australian literature.
-[A contemporary *Age* article](https://trove.nla.gov.au/newspaper/article/205496116) says that the sculpture of this Gordon was unveiled in 1932, and I think the sculpture the other Gordon was already there — "Mr. Holland, M.I.A., contrasted Gordon the poet with Gordon the Christian soldier, whose noble statue adorns another corner of this triangular reserve" (transcription my own, and possibly imperfect).
+[A contemporary *Age* article](https://trove.nla.gov.au/newspaper/article/205496116) says that the sculpture of this Gordon was unveiled in 1932, and I think the sculpture of the other Gordon was already there — "Mr. Holland, M.I.A., contrasted Gordon the poet with Gordon the Christian soldier, whose noble statue adorns another corner of this triangular reserve" (transcription my own, and possibly imperfect).